willsmckenna/elevator/README.md

 ## Getting Started

-Download zip and run app.py from within the root directory on your terminal with the command: python app.py
+Download zip and run app.py from within the root directory on your terminal with the command: python app.py.
+If running windows you can also go to dist/app/app.exe after downloading and run the executable file.

 After starting up the app, a main menu is presented.
 Here, the user can either choose to create a new character, ride as a single character, or if several characters were already made, ride as multiple characters.